Find out how you can buy a stunning diamond engagement ring like this…

 The other reason is that there might be legal ramifications for singling them out.
 If you happen to come across any other online sites that you might not be sure of, feel free to email me in private for my opinions.

-Before we end this article, I think that it would be a good idea for you to spend some time learning about effective shopping and have a rough idea on how diamonds are priced.
-Not only would better knowledge lead to a much better deal in the long run, it will help you avoid bad decisions.
+Before we end this article, it would be a good idea for you to spend some time learning how to pick a diamond and have a rough idea of how diamonds are priced.
+Not only would better knowledge lead to a much better deal in the long run, it will also help you avoid bad decisions.

-Remember, most vendors want to help you find what you’re looking for.
+Remember, good vendors want to help you find what you’re looking for and help you understand what you are buying.
 Don’t be afraid to ask questions and express your honest opinions.
-After all, you are the customer and the one who’s paying!
+After all, you are the customer and the one who’s paying the money!